Rental Application Forms: What to Include & Free Templates

 5. Other Occupants

 It’s a landlord’s responsibility to protect their asset and know exactly who they will interact with if damage occurs to the unit or there is an emergency in the building.
-Landlords may request that an occupant apply and enter into a lease agreement as well.
-This is especially true if occupants are being held responsible for rent payments or are 18 years of age or older.
+Landlords may also request that an occupant apply and be included in the lease agreement.
+This is especially true if occupants are held responsible for rent payments or are 18 or older.
+Property owners can deny an application based on other occupants.
+Still, they must remember that they cannot deny someone based on familial status as part of the Fair Housing Act.

 6. Applicant’s Current & Previous Addresses